 - 1. Select Project > Add Source. - 2.
-In the Add Existing Sources dialog box, change the Files of type: to 'All Files (.) and then select and add stopwatch.xcf. - Notice that stopwatch.xcf is added as a User document.
+In the Add Existing Sources dialog box, change the Files of type: to 'All Files (.) and then select and add stopwatch.xcf. - 3.
+Notice that stopwatch.xcf is added as a User Document.

-Note: In place of the three steps above, you may add the .xcf file through the the Tcl Console, using the following command and then selecting View > Refresh.
+Note: In place of the three steps above, you may add the .xcf file through the Tcl Shell, using the following command and then selecting View > Refresh.